matisnape/mbank_ynab_parser/README.md

 # mbank_ynab_parser

-This repo contains 2 scripts for processing an mBank CSV file into a file supported by YNAB - in Elixir and in Python
+This repo contains 2 scripts for processing an mBank CSV file into a file supported by YNAB - in Elixir and in Python.
+Why?
+Because mBank transaction statements contain a lot of metadata that breaks stuff and the encoding is lame Windows-1250

 ## Elixir

 ### Assumptions & Info

 - the script was written for Elixir 1.14, but there's nothing complicated in it not to work in other versions
-- the script is assuming you have multiple accounts inside YNAB and it's meant to be used with any of them (maybe apart from credit card statements) - there should not be any duplicate transactions in case you import files for transactions between them.
+- the script is assuming you have multiple accounts inside YNAB and it's meant to be used with any of them (maybe apart from credit card statements) - there should not be any duplicate transactions created in case you import files for transactions between them.
 It's mostly YNAB doing its job with matching, but it's worth to mention.
-- the script was not tested with credit card statements - mBank's transactions list for them is very limited so personally I scrape them via Javascript script in browser
+- the script was not tested with credit card statements - mBank's transactions list for them is very limited so personally I scrape them via Javascript script in browser.

 Acknowledgements:
 - Encoding inspired by [this thread](https://elixirforum.com/t/sharing-with-the-community-text-transcoding-libraries/17962)